Current measures in place concerning COVID-19 / corona pandemic.

 - In public, shops, public transport, taxis, it is compulsory to wear masks and gloves.

 - Starting 01 June, wearing masks in the streets is no longer compulsory but rather recommended.

 - Going to work is only allowed for those people who are obliged.

-- Ban of mass events, such as sports events, cultural, entertainment and other, without giving a specific limitation of max. number of people up to 30 April 2020.
+- Ban of mass events, such as sports events, cultural, entertainment and other, without giving a specific limitation of max. number of people.

 - Hospitals must not accept routine patients

 - Recommendation to have disinfection measures in place during working hours

 - It is recommended to call 112 after returning to Russia/the city to let authorities know about the arrival, self-quarantine, and location.

 - >65 years olds, may leave the house for a walk but it is recommended to remain in self-isolation

 Link to latest decisions on COVID-19: